How Much Does a Website Cost?

 - Features like an enquiry form, slideshow, and social media links

-- Responsive design to ensure the site works on mobile
+- Responsive web design to ensure the site works on mobile

-- Fully optimised code to ensure the website runs fast
+- Fully optimized code to ensure the website runs fast

 Things That Can Increase the Cost of Your Website